 20. Instill Values & Ethics

-Use your natural experiences to teach and instill morals in the child.
-Help the child understand the importance of the people around them, respect different opinions and nature, and be beautiful human beings.
+As people relate to personal stories, you can narrate your own experiences to teach and instill morals in a child and enable them to understand the importance of the people around them, respect different opinions and nature, and be beautiful human beings.

-Everyone can be a better teacher through simple little ways.
-Never give up on yourself or your students.
-If at times you feel lost or like a failure, talk to someone.
-Take care of your health, and don’t strain your voice.
-Remember, becoming a better teacher doesn’t happen overnight.
-It takes time.
-So don’t stress yourself out.
+Everyone can be a better teacher in little ways.
+It’s common to feel lost sometimes and at times like this, talk to someone but never give up on yourself or your students.
+Take the utmost care of your health, as teaching is a tough job.
+Remember, becoming a better teacher doesn’t happen overnight, and it takes time.
+So don’t stress yourself out and enjoy your profession at its best.

 What do you think are the qualities of a good teacher?
 Share your thoughts below in the comments section.
 You can also hit subscribe to stay tuned with us for more awesome content.